learn-co-curriculum/dsc-exploring-your-data/README.md

 ### Visualizing Distributions - Kernel Density Estimation (KDE) Plots

 Another great way of quickly visualizing the distribution of a column is to construct a **_KDE Plot_**.
-This is often overlaid on a histogram to create a line that visualizes the probability mass for every value in the histogram.
+This is often overlaid on a histogram to create a line that visualizes an approximate probability density of the variable.

 <img src='images/sample_kde.png'>